Frib/Armok/README.md

 Workshops
 -------

-Currently, there are two workshops implemented, but this number will increase as Armok is further developed.
+Currently, there are three workshops implemented, but this number will increase as Armok is further developed.
 Workshops are built with the work command if a tile doesn't contain one.
 Workshops are then worked by using the work command while on one.

 1. Trader.
 This is your input/output.
 If you dwarf is carrying rocks and he works at a trader, he will output them as a character.
 If your dwarf is not carrying rocks and he works, then he takes the next character from the input.
 If there is no further input, the traders will murder him.